-When the system is turned on, or the operator changes from one process to another, the system automatically goes through a purge process.
-The purge process has 2 stages; a preflow purge and a cutflow purge.
+When the system is turned on, or the operator changes from one cut process to another, the system automatically goes through a purge cycle.
+The purge cycle has 2 stages; a preflow purge and a cutflow purge.

-The preflow purge gas is turned on for 8 seconds with an auto gas console, or 12 seconds with a manual gas console.
+The preflow purge gas is turned for 8 seconds with an auto gas console, or 12 seconds with a manual gas console.

-The cutflow purge gas is turned on for 8 seconds with an auto gas console, or 12 seconds with a manual gas console.
+The cutflow purge gas is turned for 8 seconds with an auto gas console, or 12 seconds with a manual gas console.

-There are 2 exceptions to the process described above.
+There are 2 exceptions to the cycle described above.